ShawnDriscoll/PyTravCalc/docs/source/introduction.rst

 * **Microsoft Windows**

    **PyTravCalc** is being tested on Windows 10.
-   It has not been tested on Windows 11.
+   This code is being tested on Windows 11.

 * **Python 3.11**